marwahaha/Virtue/README.md

 18 - Added Chinese translation by killmercy.
    - Updated Spanish translation.
-   - NPC (un)happiness sounds no longer interrupt abilties such as Stealth and Turn Undead.
+   - NPC (un)happiness sounds no longer interrupt abilities such as Stealth and Turn Undead.
    - Kish expresses contempt for all things Ding0.
 The Virtue mod lives on regardless.
    - Alignment change borderlines shifted again to better balance good/evil.
    - Imoen won't leave the party in Irenicus' dungeon.